dargaCode/webpack-react-template/README.md

 **<a href="https://dargacode.github.io/webpack-react-template"><b>Live Webpage</b></a>**

-A homemade config which will support my projects on a modern tech stack:
+A homemade template which will support my projects on a React tech stack:
 * Webpack
 * React
 * TypeScript